Prayer Journeys and Experiential Sacred Communion Service ~ Tennessee, USA

 In the evening, 17 gathered for joyous fellowship, food, fun, and worship.
 It was 5-6 hours of the holy and divine.
 I was blessed beyond words to meet new faces and embrace the familiar friends of my Tennessee home.

 March 15, 2015, Sunday ~ It was a warm 55 degrees on way to Westmoreland, where Pastors Rob and Susan Stidham invited me to minister at River of Life Church.
 When we arrived within an hour, the temperature had popped up to 68 degrees.
-As I graduated on 06.08 (June 8), it is a numerical language that the Holy Spirit has given to bring simple encouragement that I have and will pass any tests…all there is to do is simply TRUST HIM.
+As I graduated on June 8, it is a numerical language the Holy Spirit has given to bring simple encouragement that I have and will pass any tests…all there is to do is simply Trust HIM.
 I love the way HE takes time to communicate HIS presence and HIS peace to me.
 It is a sweet, sweet gift.

 The Experiential Communionservice is one of my most favorite ministry outreaches as I just love to watch GOD’s people approach HIS banqueting table laden with grapes, almonds, cashews, dates, figs, honey, apples, bread, and communion juice to spend just a moment taking communion with their KING YESHUA.
 HIS purity and presence is always life changing.
 Communion is a divine exchange, a sweet form of holy and sacred worship.

-Before arriving home that evening, we had prayed through seven cities (Hendersonville, Madison, Westmoreland, Gallatin, Lebanon, Nashville and Knoxville).
+Before arriving home that evening, we had prayed through seven cities: Hendersonville, Madison, Westmoreland, Gallatin, Lebanon, Nashville and Knoxville.
 Pastors Rob, Sue and I shared a very late lunch at the Olive Garden then we sat outside in the warm sun, sipping late afternoon lattes and shared until the shadows moved across the land gently announcing the closing of the day.
-It was a priceless gift to me to have this time to share with these ministers of the Body of Christ.
+It was a priceless gift to me to have this time to share with these ministers.

 Tennessee warmly embraced me as a minister in 1999.
 It is one of the rare places on earth that I am treated with such deep affection, respect, honor, generosity and kindness.
 As you might already know, not all Christian Communities and/or Churches embrace Worship Arts and/or someone in ministry not affiliated with their Christian denomination.
 As Lisa drove me to Joyce’s we passed a sign, “We choose love no matter what!” which is the essence of this place.